Key Quote

 VICTORIAN CHILDHOOD

-Victorian children were expected to be 'seen and not heard' — obedient, quiet, and respectful of adult authority.
+Victorian children were expected to be 'seen and not heardseen and not heard — Victorian ideal that children should be quiet and obedient' — obedient, quiet, and respectful of adult authority.
 The proverb enforces this power dynamic: children's curiosity is reframed as impertinence.
 Dickens, who championed children's rights throughout his career, consistently critiques societies that silence the young.

 CLASS & KNOWLEDGE